CoinCulture/evm-tools/analysis/guide.md

 To do so securely, it imposes the following restrictions:

 - Every computational step taken in a program's execution must be paid for up front, thereby preventing Denial-of-Service attacks.
-- Programs may only interact with each other by transmitting a single arbitrary-length byte array; they do not have access to eachother's state.
+- Programs may only interact with each other by transmitting a single arbitrary-length byte array; they do not have access to each other's state.
 - Program execution is sandboxed; an EVM program may access and modify its own internal state and may trigger the execution of other EVM programs, but nothing else.
 - Program execution is fully deterministic and produces identical state transitions for any conforming implementation beginning in an identical state.

-These restrictions motivated many of the design desicions of the overall Ethereum state transition machine, and their enforcement is pervasive throughout the [specification](http://gavwood.com/paper.pdf).
+These restrictions motivated many of the design decisions  of the overall Ethereum state transition machine, and their enforcement is pervasive throughout the [specification](http://gavwood.com/paper.pdf).

 ## Overview

 The EVM is a stack-based virtual machine with a memory byte-array and key-value storage (persisted in a merkle tree).
 Elements on the stack are 32-byte words, and all keys and values in storage are 32 bytes.
-There are over 100 opcodes, divided into categories deliniated in multiples of 16.
+There are over 100 opcodes, divided into categories delineated in multiples of 16.
 Here is the list from the pyethereum client, annotated with rough category names.